 If you see a coyote, keep your distance and the animal will most likely avoid you.

 If you encounter an aggressive animal:

-- do not turn your back or run from a wild animal
+- do not turn your back or run

 If a wild animal poses an immediate threat or danger to public safety — call 911